mcheang20/mcheang20.github.io/_posts/2016-11-30-challenges.md

 ---
 layout: post
-title: Biggest Challenge and What I learned
+title: A Challenge and What I learned
 ---

 Though my coding journey and experience at Bloc has been exciting and fun there have also been many challenges and moments that made me want to pull my hair out.